Nikola-Simovic/full-stack-shopping-list/README.md

 **Phase 3**

-A CI/CD pipeline was set up by following stages: test, build, and deploy.
+In this stage two CI/CD pipelines were set up, with the following stages: test, build, and deploy.
+One in order to make sure that when posting something to main everything functions properly, and the other in order to make sure the code is working properly before a pull request can be made.
 To ensure functionality, we installed dependencies in both the backend and frontend folders.
-Before installing the required dependencies, navigate to the correct folder from the main directory using 'cd backend' and 'cd frontend'.
+Before installing the required dependencies yourself, navigate to the correct folder from the main directory using 'cd backend' and 'cd frontend'.

 for backend dependencies:
 ```